mubahood/katogo-react/SQUARE_DESIGN_IMPLEMENTATION.md

-# BlitXpress React App - Square Design System Implementation ✅
+# UgFlix React App - Square Design System Implementation ✅

 ## Overview
 Successfully implemented a comprehensive square design system across the entire React application, focusing on the cart-to-checkout flow and extending to all components.
 The implementation follows strict design guidelines for a clean, minimal, and consistent user interface.